hello. we’re glad you’re

 A – At a minimum, employers should be following Government directives.

-In Victoria, these directives include the requirement for all businesses to have a “COVID Safe Plan” where five or more workers will be working on a permitted worksite.
+For example, in Victoria, these directives include the requirement for all businesses to have a “COVID Safe Plan” where five or more workers will be working on a permitted worksite.
 The Plan must:

 In any case and in all locations, employers should conduct a risk assessment and then implement all control measures that are reasonably practicable to either eliminate or, if that’s not possible, minimise an identified risk to health and safety.
 Risk assessments must consider both the likelihood of a risk eventuating and the magnitude of the consequences if it does.
 In the context of COVID-19, different workplaces will have different risk levels.
 For example, an aged care facility may have a higher-than-average risk magnitude and a business located within any identified “hotspot” may have a greater risk likelihood during a particular period.
 Ascertaining the degree of overall risk is key to understanding the extent to which a control measure will be deemed reasonably practicable (together with considerations about expense, ease of implementation etc.).
+Requiring COVID-19 vaccinations may be one such control measure in high risk settings, depending on what other reasonably practicable measures are available, and subject to other important considerations (see further information regarding vaccinations below).

 At a minimum, while there remains a risk of the spread of COVID-19 in the workplace, employers should be facilitating remote working consistent with Government directives, limiting close contact with other workers and the general public (to the extent feasible) and providing facilities and information to encourage hygienic practices, such as hand sanitiser and email reminders to stay home from work when sick.
 Face masks may be mandatory at different times depending on the location.
 If a preliminary “common sense” risk assessment suggests you have any unique or aggravating risk factors, you should engage a subject matter OHS professional to conduct a more thorough assessment and consult in relation to appropriate control measures that are tailored to your environment.
 Macpherson Kelley can assist you to engage such experts under legal professional privilege to ensure full and candid assessments can be made to protect and enhance safety without exposure to avoidable legal risk.